warptools/warpforge/app/_docs/warpforge-catalog.md

 Add a module to the root workspace catalog as a new release

 ### ls
-List available catalogs in the root workspace
+List available catalogs in the root workspace and their contents

 ### show
 Show the contents of a module in the root workspace catalog